mihdan/cyr2lat/readme.txt

 = 4.6.0 (08.02.2020) =
 * Add confirmation popup before mass conversion of slugs
 * Fix bug with redirection from the old slug to a new one after background slug conversion
+* Fix js to run in old browsers like IE

 = 4.5.2 (08.12.2020) =
 * Fix bug with the deployment to wp.org